Frequently Asked Questions

-- When you have interviewed for positions established by The Center and accepted a position, you are required to enroll in a co-op course.
+- When you have interviewed for positions established by the Center for Career Services and accepted a position, you are required to enroll in a co-op course.

 - Positions found through the PlacePro database can only be used to complete a co-op course.